-2.3 Valuation methods
+2.2 Valuation methods

-2.3.1 There are several different methods of valuation on a current cost basis, each of which will be appropriate in certain circumstances.
+2.2.1 There are several different methods of valuation, each of which will be appropriate in certain circumstances.

-2.3.2 Historic Costs
+2.2.2 Historic Costs

 The historic cost of an asset is used as a proxy for the current cost of an asset where it is unlikely that the use of that historic cost would give a materially different value to that using current costs.
 This is the case where the asset has a zero net book value or is either of low value or where the asset life is relatively short.
 The historic cost is also used for additions during the year, as again there is likely to be no material difference to using the current cost at the valuation date.